handmadethings/automate-the-boring-stuff/README.md

 ### Chapter 7 - Pattern Matching with Regular Expressions

 #### Finding Patterns of Text with Regular Expressions
-Regular expressions, called regexes for short, are descriptions for a pattern of text.
+Regular expressions are descriptions for a pattern of text.
 For example, a \d in a regex stands for a digit character—that is, any single numeral from 0 to 9.

 While there are several steps to using regular expressions in Python, each step is fairly simple.